angrycatstudios/Astaroth/README.md

 Astaroth currently supports only its original purpose, which is to be an extendable, A*-based pathfinding solution for 2D rectangular grid matrices.
 Custom rules and options can be defined for the iterative pre-sorting, passability check, and grid data propagation functions.
 Detailed examples for each usage will be added later.

-Pre-sorting can be used to mitigate inefficiency and other issues (like "zig-zagging") arising from heuristic.
+Pre-sorting can be used to optimize the heuristic for specific tasks.
 Will be further optimized in the future.

 Astaroth perfectly works with Unity (on .NET 4.x backend) either as a plugin (Astaroth.dll) or by adding the source files.

 ## Speed & efficiency

-Console tests on 200x50 (10000) grids with custom passability check and simple pre-sorting produce result for the longest paths in 15-30 ms. Unity Editor mode is slower, but builds have the same efficiency.
+Console tests on 200x50 (10000) grids with custom passability check and simple pre-sorting produce result for the longest paths in 15-25 ms, and without pre-sorting in 10-20 ms. Unity Editor mode is about 4-5 times slower, but builds have the same efficiency.

 ## Usage